ewekstein/WorldCup-2022-Pass-Maps/README.md

 ## Overview

 With the 2026 World Cup approaching, I wanted to take a look back at the greatest final in recent memory.
-Argentina vs. France in Qatar 2022 was one of the most dramatic matches in soccer history - a 3-3 draw settled on penalties.
+Argentina vs. France in Qatar 2022 was one of the most dramatic matches in soccer history: a 3-3 draw settled on penalties.
 Beyond the scoreline, the pass reception maps from that match tell a fascinating tactical story about how two very different teams tried to win the same game.

 **Data source:** [StatsBomb Open Data](https://github.com/statsbomb/open-data) - 2022 FIFA World Cup